Apply — MFA in Visual Art

 - Request official transcripts from your undergraduate college(s)

-If you need any help along the way, you can contact your admissions counselor, Alia Quart Khan, at [email protected].
+If you need any help along the way, you can contact our Admissions team at [email protected]

 Start your application via the button below.
 The application fee is $75.